devcarlosperez/CanAccesible/docs/technologies.md

 - **Headless UI**: Unstyled UI components (accessible and functional) that integrate well with Tailwind CSS.
 - **MUI Icons, Font Awesome & Lucide React**: Comprehensive collections of icons, providing a wide range of SVG icons for the interface.

+### Internationalization (i18n)

+- **react-i18next**: Library for internationalization in React applications.
+Enables multi-language support by managing translations in JSON files.
+Used for static UI text (labels, buttons, messages) across the application, allowing users to switch between Spanish and English seamlessly.

 ### Maps & Visualization

 - **Leaflet & React Leaflet**: Libraries for displaying interactive maps.
 Essential for incident geolocation in the project.